eddenk/arduinoAlarmSystem/README.md

 # arduinoAlarmSystem

-larm system that will send an email message once movement is detected using an Arduino Uno and implemented using C++
+Alarm system that will send an email message once movement is detected using an Arduino Uno and implemented using C++